Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper) Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper)

 Perks of Premium Hotel Credit Cards

 Premium hotel credit card perks give families a ton of value when it comes to spending or saving money on accommodations.
-These cards come with annual credits that you can use toward hotel stays as well as extra points on spending at participating hotels.
-Bonus points can be used toward the redemption of free nights in the future.
+These cards come with free night certificates and increased earning potential when booking hotel rooms.

 BenefitsThe Ritz-Carlton™ Credit CardHilton Honors American Express Aspire CardMarriott Bonvoy Brilliant® American Express® Card